NHSDigital/IOPS-openFHIR/readme.md

 ## Template

-When browsing CKM the export format required is **opeperational template** or OET.
+When browsing CKM the export format required is **operational template** or OET.
 Don't know what the other downloads are for at present

 **IDCR - Vital Signs Encounter.v1** https://ckm.apperta.org/ckm/templates/1051.57.141